jcalado/cgtimer/README.md

 # Features

-- Displays active clip current time
+- Displays elapsed time
-- Displays remaining clip time
+- Displays remaining time
-- Starts flashing red at less than 5 seconds to clip end
+- Remaining time turns read at less than 10 seconds to clip end.
-- Warns about video being looped, via a red "L" on the clip time panel
+- Warns about the video being looped, via a red "L" on the elapsed time panel
-- When CasparCG is issued a STOP command to the ffmpeg producer, everything is reset
+- When CasparCG is issued a `STOP` command to the ffmpeg producer, everything is reset

 # Screenshots
 <img src="https://github.com/jcalado/cgtimer/assets/26873/aacae291-62b9-4b0a-be50-683b0851d5e8" width="400px"/>